 Long tail keywords are multiple-word phrases that shoppers use when searching for a product.
 They are searched for less than single words or shorter phrases.
 Because of that, they return narrower results for more specific products, which often leads to higher rates of conversion.

-Let’s say that you’re looking for a product to sell on Amazon.
+Let’s say that you’re looking for an Amazon FBA product to sell.
 Most online-selling experts advise trying to find a product that occupies a smaller, less fought-after niche.

 Or, you are trying to optimize your Amazon listing so that buyers who are looking for a product just like yours don’t get tired of searching and either give up or buy something they don’t really want.
 If you want your Amazon store to stand out from the crowd, you want to take advantage of this kind of Amazon SEO.

 For example, a short tail keyword such as “computer stand” will return a lot of results, as well as a great deal of competition for sellers, and confusion for buyers.

-Instead, implementing an Amazon marketing strategy that includes a long tail keyword such as “sustainable wooden computer stand with drawer” will allow you to target a smaller niche or help a buyer find exactly what they are looking for.
+Instead, implementing an Amazon marketing strategy that includes a long tail keyword search term such as “sustainable wooden computer stand with drawer” will allow you to target a smaller niche or help a buyer find exactly what they are looking for.

 Researching four or five similar items in the same niche that you are interested in can give you a good overview of the keywords that Amazon buyers will use to find your product.